KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 ### Keywords usage

 The point of keywords is to use basic colors with words that actually mean something.
 I say “basic” because most of the time, you’ll want a custom color who doesn’t have a keyword.
-But whenever you want to use a plain red or a silver grey, you don’t have to use a hex or RGB triplet; you can use the keyword.

-_Note: the 147 keywords are all perfectly valid, even on old browsers like Internet Explorer 6._
+But whenever you want to use a plain red or a silver grey, you don’t have to use a hex or RGB triplet; you can use one of the 147 keywords (all perfectly valid, even in old browsers like Internet Explorer 6).

 ### Special keywords